 The Marmot Phase 20 and Rab Mythic 400, for example, are both filled with 14.1 ounces of much higher-quality 850+ fill power down, but receive worse EN temp ratings (19F and 21F, respectively).
 The Furnace is still plenty warm for most 3-season uses — but don't expect to stay toasty warm at its 14F EN rating.
 Its 20F manufacturer rating seems more reasonable.

 This model is a fairly spacious mummy bag.
 Its 63-inch shoulder girth is among the widest in the budget sleeping bag category.
-The lining fabric, however, isn't as soft as the polyester taffeta in the Big Agnes Husted 20.
+The lining fabric, however, isn't as soft as the polyester taffeta in some other models.
 Most sleepers will still find the Furnace to be plenty comfortable, but people that sleep on their side or stomach may prefer a bag with a roomier foot box for stretching their legs.

 Another reason to use down insulation is to minimize packed size.
-In this area, The North Face succeeds — the down Furnace compresses 1 liter smaller than the synthetic Cat's Meow in our tests with a third-party compression sack.
-The Cat's Meow, however, comes with its own compression sack, while the Furnace includes only a simple drawstring stuff sack.
+In this area, The North Face succeeds — the down compressed smaller than comparable synthetic bags in our tests with a third-party compression sack.
+Many of those bags, however, come with their own compression sack, while the Furnace includes only a simple drawstring stuff sack.
 Thus, to enjoy its superior packed size, you will need to buy an after-market compression sack.

 Although down often weighs less and packs smaller than synthetic insulation, it clumps and loses its ability to insulate if it gets wet.
 Like a lot of modern sleeping bags, the Furnace contains down that's chemically treated to be water resistant.
 If exposed to real moisture, however, this treated down will still clump.
-A synthetic bag like the Nemo Kyan or Cat's Meow is thus better for wet conditions.
+A synthetic bag is thus a better choice for wet conditions.

 The Furnace still provides decent versatility though.
 Its ¾-length zipper is effective at venting excess heat on warmer nights, while its significant insulation extends its useful temperature range lower than many other budget sleeping bags.